wieslawsoltes/BatchEncoder/README.md

 ## About

 BatchEncoder is an audio files conversion software.
 It supports most of popular audio file formats including lossy and lossless compression.
-The main program window is simple in usage and design.
+The program is very simple to use.
 BatchEncoder is basically GUI front-end for command-line tools.
-All it does is creating background processes and passing arguments to it with options you select from presets/format menu and additionally adding input and output file paths.
-This help file describes very basic futures and usage of the application.
+All it does is create background processes and pass arguments to it with options set in presets/format menu and additionally adds input and output file paths.
 For specific options for each format use help available for command-line tools.

 ## Features